Shivanikanodia/End-to-End-Fraud_Detection_Model/README.md

 The sklearn logisitc pipeline has encapsulated coulmn transformer, SMOTE to handle class imbalance, by creating synthetic samples of minority class and Logistic Regression serves as the final classifier with max_iter=1000 for convergence.

 Raw input data is trained and transformed during training and prediction.
-Pipline allow training on raw data X_train, y_train and testing on X_test and y_test.
+Pipeline allow training on raw data X_train, y_train and testing on X_test and y_test.

-Stored perforrmance metrics from log model like classfication report, confusion matrix and AUC ROC Score.
-With recall of 70% and precision of 0.03, model did a good job caputring most of the fraudulent transaction i.e minimizing false negative and mazimizing Recall.
+Stored performance metrics from log model like classfication report, confusion matrix and AUC ROC Score.
+With recall of 70% and precision of 0.03, model did a good job capturing 70% of the fraudulent transaction i.e minimizing false negative and mazimizing Recall.
 While high number of false positives (>8000) were detected at thresold of 0.5, its less riskier then missing an actual fraudulent transaction.

-Decreasing thresold a little 0.4, decreased false negative, but hurted precision which can lead to false alarms.
+Decreasing thresold a little 0.4, decreased false negative, but increase false positives with high number which can lead to false alarms.

 ### 2.Results from Xgboost: